-It can be hard to tell what sorts of things you need to buy for your bathroom when you first move into a new apartment.
+It can be hard to tell what sorts of things you need to buy for your bathroom when you first move into a new rental apartment.
 We’re here to help you out with our guide to bathroom essentials!

 When you move into your first apartment, it can be hard to know what to buy.
 Bathrooms can be especially overwhelming to purchase things for.
 It’s hard to know what items you need…until you desperately need them.
 Furthermore, you might shock your guests if they see your bathroom doesn’t have the basics.
 Avoid having your friends or partner ask, “how do you live like this?!”
 Make sure your bathroom is nice and well stocked with this guide to bathroom essentials.
-Just keep in mind that in many Japanese apartments, the bath and toilet are in separate rooms.
+Just keep in mind that in many Japanese apartments and bathrooms, the bath and toilet are in separate rooms.
 If that’s the case in your place, you’ll have to decide which room the following items are more appropriately kept in.

 Bath and Shower Mats

 If you don’t want your floor to get wet, it’s a good idea to get a bath mat.
 Buy a nice, thick absorbent one that’ll soak up lots of water.
 Make sure the bottom is made of rubber and will keep you from slipping while you’re standing on it.
 Speaking of avoiding slipping, it’s also a good idea to take precautions while you’re in the shower.
 Get yourself a nonslip shower mat.
 It may save you a trip to the emergency room.